Dewynters/Test-HTML-CSS-JS/README.md

 <strong>Step 1:</strong>

-CD into the directory where the gulpfile.js is stored.
+Using the terminal CD into the directory where the gulpfile.js is stored.

 Install the modules required to use gulp, these are used in our 'gulpfile.js' file.
 The modules required are declared in the 'package.json' file: